Mutual Fund Expense Ratio Explained (0.5% vs 1.8% — What It Actually Costs)

 What Is Inside the Total Expense Ratio

-The TER is not a single charge — it is a bundle of costs that the AMC deducts from the fund's assets daily.
-SEBI mandates that every mutual fund discloses its TER monthly on the AMFI website.
-The composition of the TER typically includes:
+The TER is a bundle of costs that the AMC deducts from the fund's assets daily.
+SEBI requires mutual funds to disclose TERs, and AMFI publishes the data.
+The main components are:

 1. Fund Management Fee (Investment Management Fee) This is the AMC's fee for running the investment strategy — paying the fund manager, analysts, risk management team, and research infrastructure.
 For an actively managed fund, this is typically 0.6–1.0% of AUM per year.
 For a passive index fund, it is as low as 0.02–0.05%.